DNA immunotherapies for hepatitis

-Current therapies are associated with significant side effects.
-Inovio believes a DNA immune therapy to treat HBV and/or HCV would offer physicians a powerful tool in the fight against this all-too common infectious disease.
-Inovio’s strategy is to advance hepatitis synthetic vaccines through multiple collaborations to fund and conduct relevant clinical studies, as shown in the table below.
+Inovio believes that DNA immunotherapies to treat HBV and HCV would offer physicians powerful tools in the fight against these all-too common infectious diseases.
+Inovio’s strategy is to advance DNA immunotherapies targeting hepatitis through multiple collaborations to fund and conduct relevant clinical studies, as shown below.

 |Candidate||Vaccine Type||Disease Type||Target Antigens||Collaborator|